My Near Death Experience – November 1982

 I absolutely bawled.
 I sobbed aloud to god, “You’re here!
 You’re here!
 I’ll never doubt you again!”
 Atheist no more.
 Plus, I’m kind to spiders.

 - Wendy Lee.
 Taking down a young woman’s name on a clipboard, I accidentally wrote her last name, Lee, when all she’d told me was her first name, Wendy.
 “How did you do that?!” she demanded.
-I apologized and faltered, “I… couldn’t remember how to make a W!”
-I could not explain it — that I’d tried to write ‘Wendy,’ but in my mind something kept getting in the way, like the repulsing side of a magnet, until I pushed through — but, whoops.
-‘Lee’ had come out instead.
-The woman was furious, incensed that I’d somehow been spying on her.
+Scribbling out “Lee,” I apologized and faltered, “I… couldn’t remember how to make a W!”
+I could not explain it — that I’d tried to write “Wendy,” but something kept getting in the way, like the repulsing side of a magnet, until I pushed through and wrote — whoops! — “Lee” instead.
+The young woman was furious, incensed that I’d somehow been spying on her.

 - David Soukup.
 Sitting on the couch before bed I pictured vividly a high school acquaintance, David, whom I’d not thought of in decades.
 I remembered the dark adolescent fuzz on his upper lip, and smiled.
 “Just think, he’s a man now!”
 I marveled.
 In the morning, I saw David had found me on Myspace and messaged me – right at the time I’d thought of him.